 This subculture views concerts as important venues for networking and movement-building.

 Hate music bands and labels will also continue to attempt to evade enforcement parameters and mechanisms of companies like Spotify, Apple Music and others.
 Bands outside the United States whose lyrics are sung in languages other than English are generally more successful at remaining on streaming platforms.
 This subculture is generally incapable of introducing its hate to wider audiences without the complicity or ignorance of music streaming services.

-In the early 1990s, hate music grew from a cottage industry into a multimillion-dollar, worldwide industry that was a primary conduit of money and young recruits to the radical right.
+From the early 1980s to the early 1990s, hate music grew from a cottage industry into a multimillion-dollar, international industry that was a primary conduit of money and young recruits flowing into the radical right.
 Although the subculture originated in Britain in the early 1980s, it is now popular among hard-core racists throughout the world.

 The scene grew up around the English band Skrewdriver, led by the late Ian Stuart Donaldson, and has spawned hundreds of bands.
 Hate music spans numerous genres of music.

 For several years beginning in the late 1990s, Resistance Records, a label owned by the once-powerful neo-Nazi group National Alliance, dominated the hate music landscape.
 The label made hundreds of thousands of dollars for the group, formerly led by William Pierce.
 But as the Alliance shriveled, so did Resistance Records.
-Today, the music scene is no longer dominated by a single label, but instead fed by scores of smaller labels and distributions.
+Today, the music scene is no longer dominated by a single label but instead fed by scores of smaller labels and distributors.
 Some have catalogs of hundreds of releases, while others only print small, limited runs of records and/or tapes and maintain catalogs of less than 10 releases.
-SPLC lists hate music labels based on their catalogs and not necessarily the politics, beliefs and/or identities of their owners.
+SPLC lists hate music labels based on their catalogs and not necessarily the politics, beliefs and/or the identities of their owners.

 2022 hate music groups